ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-gb.md

 ### Creating an Object Storage container/bucket

-First, you need to have a Object Storage container.
+First, you need to have an Object Storage container.
 If you don't already have one, you can follow the [Getting started with Object Storage](/pages/cloud/storage/object_storage/s3_getting_started_with_object_storage) tutorial.

 For this guide, our Object Storage container is named `terraform-state-hp`, its storage class is `High Performance` and its region is `GRA`.